Retire in Ireland

 What are the most rewarding aspects of retiring in Ireland?

 "Retiring in Ireland can be a rewarding experience, offering a relaxed lifestyle and a picturesque setting with gorgeous green hills and enchanting coastlines.
 Retirees in Ireland can benefit from the country's excellent healthcare system and affordable housing options.
 There is also a wide variety of activities for those who want to stay active, from scenic hikes and golf courses, to pubs, music and theatre.
-Furthermore, Ireland has a strong sense of community and culture that can provide retirees with a great sense of belonging," said one retiree in Ireland.
+Furthermore, Ireland has a strong sense of community and culture that can provide retirees with a great sense of belonging," explained a retiree in Ireland.

 What are healthcare services like in Ireland?